elodina/go_kafka_client/syslog/README.md

 **Configuration parameters**:

-`--producer.config` - property file to configure embedded producers. *This parameter is required*.
+`--broker.list` - Kafka broker list host:port to discover cluster. *This parameter is required*.

 `--topic` - destination topic for all incoming syslog messages. *This parameter is required*.

+`--producer.config` - property file to configure embedded producers. *This parameter is optional*.

 `--tcp.port` - TCP port to listen for incoming syslog messages. *Defaults to 5140*.